 Description

 One of the major features of Majeed syndrome is an inflammatory bone condition known as chronic recurrent multifocal osteomyelitis (CRMO).
-This condition causes recurrent episodes of pain and joint swelling beginning in infancy or early childhood.
-These symptoms persist into adulthood, although they may improve for short periods.
+This condition causes recurrent episodes of bone pain and joint swelling.
+These symptoms continue into adulthood, although they may improve for short periods.
 CRMO can lead to complications such as slow growth and the development of joint deformities called contractures, which restrict the movement of certain joints.

 Another feature of Majeed syndrome is a blood disorder called congenital dyserythropoietic anemia.
 This disorder is one of many types of anemia, all of which involve a shortage of red blood cells.
 Without enough of these cells, the blood cannot carry an adequate supply of oxygen to the body's tissues.
-The resulting symptoms can include tiredness (fatigue), weakness, pale skin, and shortness of breath.
-Complications of congenital dyserythropoietic anemia can range from mild to severe.
+This can cause tiredness (fatigue), weakness, pale skin, and shortness of breath.
+The complications of congenital dyserythropoietic anemia can range from mild to severe.

-Most people with Majeed syndrome also develop inflammatory disorders of the skin, most often a condition known as Sweet syndrome.
+Some people with Majeed syndrome develop an inflammatory disorder of the skin known as Sweet syndrome.
 The symptoms of Sweet syndrome include fever and the development of painful bumps or blisters on the face, neck, back, and arms.

 Frequency